 A reduction in the acquisition price may no longer be sufficient for the deal to be value neutral, Jaap Meijer, an analyst at Arqaam Capital Ltd. said in a note in August.

-There was a mechanism in place to reduce the dollar-acquisition price in case of a depreciation of the lira, which might trigger a material adverse change clause, he said.For all the latest UAE news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+There was a mechanism in place to reduce the dollar-acquisition price in case of a depreciation of the lira, which might trigger a material adverse change clause, he said.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.